Macaulay2/M2/Macaulay2/e/pi-readme.txt

 "pi" = packed integer

-bits_per_fld = number of bits per subfield
+"fields" with the same number of bits, temporarily held in integers of type U, are packed into "bins" of unsigned type T (either uint32_t or uint64_t)

-"fields" of type U are packed into "bins" of unsigned type T, either uint32_t or uint64_t
+Actually, it seems that the fields could have variable widths, with no problem.

 The length of U is less than or equal to the length of T.